seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **TROILUS**
 Shall sweet lord, be bound to you so much,
-After we part from Agamemnon’s tent,
+After we part from Agamemnon's tent,
 To bring me thither?

 **ULYSSES**